vbotka/ansible-collection-freebsd/docs/source/examples/204/example.rst

   * iocage_01
   * iocage_02

-  In the playbook *pb-iocage-ansible-clients-v2.yml*, use the module:
+  In the playbook *pb-iocage-ansible-clients-v2.yml*, use:

-  * *ansible.builtin.command* to:
+  * module *ansible.builtin.command* to:

-    * create variable iocage_jails
+    * create variable *iocage_jails*
     * create jails
     * start jails
-    * optionally stop and destroy the jails.
+    * optionally, stop and destroy the jails.

 * On all created jails:

   In the playbook *pb-test-01.yml*:

-  * connect created jails
+  * connect to the created jails
-  * display basic configuration of the jails.
+  * display the basic jails' configuration.

 Requirements
 ^^^^^^^^^^^^